 FreeUp is a top-notch site like Fiverr for finding work.
 They pre-vet all freelancers so that agencies and businesses don’t have to worry about the credibility of the individual.

-From advertising and web design, to e-commerce and amazon specialists, they cover several work fields for freelancers of all kind.
+From advertising, web design, graphic design, e-commerce and amazon specialists, they cover several work fields for freelancers of all kind.

 - Free to apply and sign up!